grebenindmitry/co1111-assignment/NOTES.md

     + Alex: Landing page(if time available)
     + Dmitry: Finish /question implementation and the TODOs
     + Charalampos: Logo design, /skip implementation

+   ### 14/11/2019
+- Alexandros,Charalambos : implement the skip button (with some bugs-going to fix them), gave ideas for marketing, create a MindMap for available tasks.

+* Tasks availabe:
+   + Cookies
+   + Testing
+   + Test Plan
+   + LeaderBoard
+   + Marketing(last week)